© All Rights Reserved Hien

 © All Rights Reserved Andrew995

 The Batu Caves are a series of caves on a limestone hill formed millions of years ago.
 The caves are located 13 kilometres north of the city of Kuala Lumpur.
 The biggest cave has been made into a Hindu temple in 1891.
 To reach the cave, one has to climb a staircase of 272 steps, but it's worth every ounce of energy used.
 There are many macaque monkeys around, take care because they are known to grab bags, cameras etc when looking for food.
+Outside of the main cave stands the statue of Lord Murugan (Tamil: முருகன்), a popular Hindu deity amongst Tamil Hindus and the most important deity to be worshiped at the temple cave.
 Every year, over a million Hindu devotees and visitors throng the temple for the Thaipusam celebrations, which falls between mid-January to early February.
 It is an eye-opening event with so many visitors all travelling to the site, it must not be missed if you visit Kuala Lumpur during this time of year.

 Located just a few minutes away from Chinatown, Central Market was once the largest wet market in Kuala Lumpur.
 This 1936 Art Deco building was converted into a centre of arts and crafts in the mid-1980s.
 Since then, it is also known as Pasar Seni in Malay, which means Art Market, and houses a variety of shops selling local arts, locally hand crafted souvenirs, batik, antiques, clothes and souvenirs.